Travel tips & inspiration

 This article is subjective.
 You’re allowed to disagree.
 But you’re not allowed to leave France without trying at least 2 or 3 of these dishes.

-The 2 biggest mistakes when traveling
+The 2 biggest mistakes people make when traveling

 1) Ending up in the wrong restaurant